codex-academy/codeX_Feb2015Intro/README.md

 ## Let's code

-### HTML

-Now we are going to do some HTML outside of Codecademy
-* Create a file called
-* Step 1
-* Step 2
-* Step 3

-### Javascript

-Now let's add some behaviour to the web page above...
+So far most of the code you might have been written inside of Codecademy, that is a about to change.
+It reality most software is wriiten in text editors or a more adanced text editors called and Integrated Development Environment or IDE for short.
+We will use a text editor called, Sublime Text and later you will be introduced to an IDE called Eclipse.

 ### Debugging

+As you write software you will make mistakes alot, some times it will be easy to find a problem or bug, some times you will struggle... some times will find it easily.
+Relax!
+This is an integral part of programming...
+It will drive you semi insane, but it is a skill you need to master.

-A bug in software development refers to a problem, if a program have bugs it means that it have some issues that stop it from working or that makes it work not as good as it could.
+A bug in software development refers to a problem, if a program have a bug it means that it have an issue that stop it from working or that makes it work sub-optimally.
 Finding bugs in Javascript can sometimes be hard and a bit frustrating to say the least.
 Luckily the Chrome web browser come with some tools that goes a long way in assisting one in finding problems in ones program.

 ####The Chrome developer tools include:
 * Developer Tools